paulwexler/opinions/on_coding/README.md

 ## Examples

-My intent is to illustrate the concepts of coupling and cohesion and the advantages of low coupling and high cohesion.
+My intent is to illustrate the concepts of coupling and cohesion and the advantages of loose coupling and high cohesion.
 The examples given are small and I suppose it could be argued that it does not matter how they were constructed as long as they work.